rodrigovdb/duration/README.md

 ## Code of Conduct

-Everyone interacting in the TimeDuration project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rodrigovdb/duration/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Track Duration project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/rodrigovdb/duration/blob/master/CODE_OF_CONDUCT.md).